 The large chemical corporations exert significant influence as key agricultural, food, health, nutrition, worker and trade policies are created and implemented.
 Their influence dominates markets, the halls of government and many agricultural research institutions.
 Since the late 1950s, the use of synthetic pesticides has grown dramatically.
 Pesticides are now a $50 billion global industry, and more than one billion pounds of pesticides are used in the United States each year, touching all aspects of the industrial food system.

-Since the 1950s, a wealth of scientific research has shown that pesticides cause significant human health harms and ecosystem devastation, while providing precious little economic benefit to farmers, eaters or rural communities.
+Since the 1950s, a wealth of scientific research has shown that pesticide exposure is linked to significant human health harms and ecosystem devastation, while providing precious little economic benefit to farmers, eaters or rural communities.
 Indeed, farmers that use pesticides become tethered to a pesticide treadmill: farmers pay rising costs for chemicals to multinational corporations each year, while finding it increasingly difficult to effectively manage insects, weeds and other pests, as the pests reliably become resistant to chemicals.
 Damage is most severe for those people and ecosystems on the front lines of pesticide exposure in rural communities, and for those people who face multiple exposures: at home, at work, at play, and at school.

 - Pesticides and Honey Bees: State of the Science, a report on the factors behind Colony Collapse Disorder (CCD), with a sustained focus on the role of pesticides. – Pesticide Action Network North America